I am currently a

 How can we use data from Earth's past (paleoclimates and the historical record)

-How much do we know about natural variability in Earth's climate?
+Why does natural variability occur in Earth's climate?

 I am originally from Granville, a small town in rural Ohio.